 This ignorance makes it hard for women to achieve equality with their male colleagues.
 Average wages are 12% lower for women carrying out the same roles as their counterparts for instance.

 Unsurprisingly, more than half believe they are treated worse at work simply because of their gender.
-Because there are less women on site, many feel isolated – particularly if stereotypes affect the way that their male colleagues relate to them.
+Because there are fewer women on site, many feel isolated – particularly if stereotypes affect the way that their male colleagues relate to them.
 They also note a distinct lack of opportunities for promotion.

 Potentially dangerous outcomes